CsAlgorithm/TPP-parameterized-algorithms/README.md

 We compared our parameterized algorithm of TPP-B with the most recent results introduced in [The traveling purchaser problem with budget constraint.
 Renata Mansini, Barbara Tocchella].
 The Renata's article mainly introduced two heuristic algorithm based on local search.
 We can not get access to the original source code of their experiment, so we reimplemented the more competitive algorithm MVNS in C++.

 The source code of our experiment of TPP with budget constraint is in the folder /TPP_B.

+Arguments: FileName M K B

+FileName: The file name of the instance file.</br>
+M:The number of markets.</br>
+K:The number of products.</br>
+B:A minimum budget multiplier.</br>